Narses

+Narses (also spelled Nerses; [ˈnarseːs]; Ներսէս; Ναρσής; c.
+478–573) was a distinguished Roman general and statesman of Armenian heritage, renowned for his critical role in Emperor Justinian I’s military campaigns.
+Alongside the famed Belisarius, Narses was instrumental in the reconquest of Italy during the Gothic War (535–554), which sought to restore the western provinces of the Roman Empire.

+Narses first gained significant recognition by suppressing the Nika riots in 532, using his diplomatic skills and wealth to help quell the revolt.
+His later campaigns in Italy were marked by decisive victories, most notably at the Battle of Taginae in 552, where he defeated the Ostrogothic king Totila, and at the Battle of Mons Lactarius in 553, effectively ending the Ostrogothic kingdom.

 Origins

-Narses was born in Persarmenia—the eastern part of Armenia that had been given to Persia a little less than 100 years earlier under the Peace of Acilisene.
-He was a member of the Kamsarakan Armenian noble family, which was an offshoot of the House of Karen, a noble Parthian clan.
-His first mention in a primary source is by Procopius in AD 530.
-The year of Narses' birth is unknown; historians have given dates including 478, 479 and 480.
-The year of his death is also unknown, with dates given between 566 and 574, making him eighty-six to ninety-six years old at his death.
-His family and lineage is also completely unknown, with many different stories told about his origins and how he became a eunuch.
+Narses was born in Persarmenia, the eastern region of Armenia ceded to the Sasanian Empire under the Peace of Acilisene around AD 387.
+He was of Armenian heritage, part of a substantial Armenian population that played a prominent role within the Byzantine Empire.

+Some sources, have mistakenly conflated Narses the eunuch with his namesake, Narses of the Kamsarakan family, a noble Armenian lineage.
+However, scholarly consensus now holds that the general had no verifiable ties to this princely house.
+His first appearance in historical records is by Procopius around AD 530, in connection with the Byzantine–Sasanian conflicts.

+The exact year of Narses' birth is uncertain, with dates typically cited as 478, 479, or 480.
+His death date is also debated, estimated between 566 and 574, suggesting he lived to an age of between eighty-six and ninety-six years.
+Details of his family background, early life, and the circumstances of his castration remain obscure, often shrouded in speculation and legend.

-Agathias Scholasticus of Myrina described him thus: "He was a man of sound mind, and clever at adapting himself to the times.
-He was not versed in literature nor practiced in oratory, [but] made up for it by the fertility of his wits," and as "small and of a lean habit, but stronger and more high-spirited than would have been believed."
+The historian Agathias Scholasticus of Myrina offered a vivid description of Narses: "He was a man of sound mind, and clever at adapting himself to the times.
+He was not versed in literature nor practiced in oratory, [but] made up for it by the fertility of his wits."
+Physically, Agathias noted he was "small and of a lean habit, but stronger and more high-spirited than would have been believed."

 Religion

 Narses was reported to be a very pious man with a special devotion to the Virgin Mary.
-Evagrius Scholasticus in Ecclesiastica Historia reported that she would tell him the proper time to attack, and Narses would never engage in battle without her consent.
+Evagrius Scholasticus in Ecclesiastica Historia reported that She would tell him the proper time to attack, and Narses would never engage in battle without Her consent.
 Narses also was reported to be generous to the poor and zealous when it came to restoring churches.
 He was so devoted to prayers and vigils that "he obtained victory more by the supplications he poured forth to God, than by arms of war."
 Before accepting supreme command of the army, Narses built a church and monastery in Cappadocia, intent upon going there upon his retirement.
+Paul the Deacon, a late 8th century Lombard writer, insisted that Narses was a Catholic, but John of Ephesus, a Monophysite contemporary of Narses, wrote that Narses staffed his monastery with exiled Monophysite monks.